0nix/ggj21/twine/scriptstuff.md

 You observe Leitzka taking a deep breath.

-"If you saw what I see for the future, it would scare you." <- Leitzka quoted Josip Tito.
+"If you saw what I see for the future, it would scare you." <- Leitzka quoted Josip Tito, prime minister of the Socialist Federal Republic of Yugoslavia.
+Identified as disseminating anti-state propaganda in favor of worker self-management.

 You observe Leitzka appearing again on camera, leaving through the front door of the flat and out into the street.
 Flight risk measures are activated, and are now directed to apprehend her in a 3 block radius of the flats.